 The 8 Best Crockpots

 This wiki has been updated 35 times since it was first published in May of 2015.
 A Crock-Pot comes in handy when you’re preparing a big family meal and don’t want to slave over a hot stove for hours, or if you simply enjoy the flavors of soups, stews, and roasts that have been cooking slowly all day long.
 Our selection features budget-friendly, manually controlled choices, as well as ones that are conveniently programmable with the touch of a few buttons.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes